Morita equivalence and Morita duality for rings with local units and subcategory of projective unitary modules: Introduction

 \begin{theorem b*}$($Theorem \ref{d}$)$ Let $R$ and $S$ be two rings with local units.
 Then the following conditions are equivalent. \begin{itemize} \item[$(a)$] The rings $R$ and $S$ are Morita equivalent. \item[$(b)$] There exists an additive equivalence ${\rm Proj}R\rightarrow {\rm Proj}S$ which preserves and reflects finitely generated projective unitary modules. \item[$(c)$] There exists an additive equivalence ${\rm proj}R \rightarrow {\rm proj}S$. \end{itemize} \end{theorem b*}

 Dual to the Morita theory is the theory of duality between the module categories, where the functors used are contravariant rather than covariant, which is called Morita duality theory.
 This theory, though similar in form, has significant differences because there is no duality between the categories of modules for any rings, although dualities may exist for subcategories.
+P. N. \'{A}nh and C. Menini in \cite{ame} modified the concept of linear compactness and gave a characterization of Morita duality over rings with local units which is analogous to the classical case of rings with identity (see \cite[Theorem 1]{ame}).

 A ring $R$ is called left (resp., right) locally finite if every finitely generated unitary left (resp., right) R-module has finite length.
 In this paper by using of locally finite rings and Morita duality bimodules (see Definition \ref{Def1}) we give an equivalent condition for Morita duality of rings with local units.
 More precisely we prove the following theorem which is a generalization of Azumaya-Morita duality theorem.